-The amount of the profit sharing fund available for distribution is set by the Board of Directors and has historically been 12.5% of the company's net profits before taxes for the period of distribution.
+The amount of the profit sharing fund available for distribution is set by the Board of Directors and is currently set at 22.5% of the company's net income after taxes for the period of distribution.

 Distributions are not guaranteed and the company may distribute profit sharing benefits on any schedule and in any manner that it deems appropriate.
 Currently, distributions are made on a semi-annual basis.